Sierra Leone locks down new Ebola hotspot in the east

 Despite government claims that it had reached a deal with junior doctors, Dr Jeredine George, president of the Junior Doctors’ Association, told Reuters that its members would strike for a fourth day on Thursday.

-They are demanding a specialized Ebola treatment clinic for Sierra Leonean doctors, 10 of whom have died since the outbreak began.
+They are demanding a specialised Ebola treatment clinic for Sierra Leonean doctors, 10 of whom have died since the outbreak began.
 Deputy Health Minister Madinatu Rahman has said plans are underway to get such a clinic set up this month.
+(Editing by Daniel Flynn)